calebclayreagor/DELAY/README.md

 ---

-# Required Input Files for Datasets
+# Required Input Files for Single-Cell Datasets

 DELAY will expect unique sub-directories for each dataset in ``datadir`` containing the following files: